saisankp/Gapminder-Visualization/README.md

 # Visualizing data from gapminder.org
-This repository contains visualizations from gapminder.org, non-proﬁt ﬁghting global misconceptions.
+This repository contains my Python code to visualize data from gapminder.org, non-proﬁt ﬁghting global misconceptions.
 The data used can be found [here](https://cran.r-project.org/web/packages/gapminder/index.html).
 Details about my implementation are noted in my [report](report/report.pdf).

 # Requirements
 I used Python 3.9 for this visualization.
 The packages used for this project can be found in the virtual environment.
 You can activate it by following the commands below for Linux/MacOS: